niuers/python/functions.md

   * Well-known functional languages include the ML family (Standard ML, OCaml, and other variants) and Haskell.
   * Python is, by design, *NOT* a functional language—whatever that means.
 Python just borrows a few good ideas from functional languages.

+## Theoretical and Practical Advantages to the Functional Style
+### Formal provability
+* A theoretical benefit is that it’s easier to construct a mathematical proof that a functional program is correct.
+* Functional programming’s avoidance of assignments arose because assignments are difficult to handle with this technique; assignments can break invariants that were true before the assignment without producing any new invariants that can be propagated onward.

+### Modularity
+* It forces you to break apart your problem into small pieces.

+### Composability
+* Often you’ll assemble new programs by arranging existing functions in a new configuration and writing a few functions specialized for the current task.

+### Ease of debugging and testing
+* Debugging is simplified because functions are generally small and clearly specified.

 ## Hallmarks of Functional Programming